w3c/wai-curricula/content/content-author/multimedia.md

 * define description of visual information as information, including text in the video, for people who cannot see the video to understand the content
 * identify different approaches for providing descriptions of visual information, including:
   * integrated &mdash; speakers describe the relevant information
-  * narrative
-    * included in the main audio track of an alternative version of the video
+  * narrative &mdash; included in the main audio track of an alternative version of the video
     * provided in a separate audio track or text file &mdash; (if supported by the media player
 * identify video content that requires description of visual information